Woman's lawsuit seeks at least $15M from NAACP, former boss

 Similar harassment continued over the next few months, the lawsuit says.

-On May 2, 2017, Childs was in a conference room with the lights off as she prepared for a co-worker's farewell party, it says.
-"Suddenly, she felt someone's breath on the back of her neck" and then felt someone press against her from behind, the lawsuit said, adding that Gatewood was behind her.
+On May 2, 2017, Childs was in a conference room with the lights off as she prepared for a co-worker’s farewell party, it says.
+“Suddenly, she felt someone’s breath on the back of her neck and then felt someone press his penis up against her buttocks,” the lawsuit said, adding that Gatewood was behind her.

 “Why are you hovering over me.
 That’s gross.
 Move,” Childs yelled, according to the lawsuit.
 Gatewood said he was looking for a receipt and left the room, it says.